vinayakkapoor/vision_based_grasping_benchmarking/README.md

 # Towards More Robust and Reliable Vision-Based Grasping: A Benchmarking Study

-This is the official repository for **A Benchmarking Study of Vision-based Robotic Grasping Algorithms** [Youtube](https://www.youtube.com/watch?v=hmgh5JGP-Ak)
+This is the official ros2 branch for **A Benchmarking Study of Vision-based Robotic Grasping Algorithms** [Youtube](https://www.youtube.com/watch?v=hmgh5JGP-Ak)

 ![GIF Animation](media/benchmarking_readme_gif.gif)